Alternatives to detention

 Forum Réfugiés Visit Website

-The Prefecture is responsible for assessing alternatives to detention, which can be imposed by the courts if they consider the prefecture’s assessment was wrong.
-The Ceseda lays down house arrest (assignation à résidence) as an alternative to administrative detention.
+The Prefecture is responsible for assessing alternatives to detention, which can also be imposed by the courts if they consider the prefecture’s assessment was wrong.
+The Ceseda lays down house arrest (assignation à résidence) as the only alternative to administrative detention.
 This measure can take different forms:

 • House arrest where there is no reasonable prospects of removal:[1] the law foresees house arrest for a maximum period of six months (renewable once or several times, up to a total limit of one year) when “the foreigner can justify being unable to leave French territory or can neither go back to his country of origin, nor travel to any other country” and that as a result, the execution of the removal measure is compromised in medium or long term.